Mission & Vision

 In the Community

 In 2008, Tymon spent 6 months living and working at a children's home in Cusco, Peru.
 While teaching English, and acting as Director of Extracurricular Activities, Tymon found that there was a disconnection between the children's perception of education and its relation to their life.
-A new class was created where passionate college students and US volunteers came and spoke to the group about what they do, and how education is integral.
+A new class was created where passionate college students and US volunteers came and spoke to the group about what they do, and how education was integral to this process.
 Classes included the creation of a newspaper, mock-archeology excavations, screen-printing, web-site development, musicianship, and more.
 It became apparent that people could become great educators when assisted with curriculum development and when done so with great passionate.
-Returning to the US, Tymon wishes to bring this idea of transforming enthusiastic, inspired members of our community into educators of new, interesting classes.
+Returning to the US, Tymon brought this idea of transforming enthusiastic, inspired members of our community into educators of new, interesting classes.